gabrielgellner/DiffEQ/design_plan/calling_structure.md

 Now if I use the `xode` name then I really won't want to support DDE as these are not ODE's as far as I understand, whereas DAE's are.

+### OdeProblem -> OdeSystem
+I have decided to call this an `OdeSystem` as this gives the nice short variable name `sys` or `osys` vs `prob` which I don't really.

+Now currently all the fields are top level but I am toying with the idea of adding the `y0` initial value to the system, thereby solving the `ndim` issue as well as being a bit closer to containing all the problem/system information.
+With this in mind I see that doing things like `sys.y0 = [blah]` could be common what I am scared of is if changing the system fields like this is common that the user might much around with the work arrays.
+Though this should largely be harmless it seems ugly to me. maybe I want a subtype `Workspace` that contains the memory stuff so the user would need to do `sys.workspace.ks` etc which would make it clear that this is not a top level.